nasa-gibs/worldview/config/default/common/config/metadata/layers/modis/combined/MODIS_Combined_Flood_2-Day.md

 Common situations in which the flood product may be unable to accurately identify flood include:

-<li>Surface obscuration: clouds and canopy cover can block view of water on the surface.
-Buildings can also provide a “dry” roof, diluting the signal from surrounding water. </li>
+- Surface obscuration: clouds and canopy cover can block view of water on the surface.
+Buildings can also provide a “dry” roof, diluting the signal from surrounding water.
-<li>Cloud shadow false-positives: cloud shadows are detected as water by the algorithm; when they recur in the same location over the compositing period, false positives are likely to be reported.
+- Cloud shadow false-positives: cloud shadows are detected as water by the algorithm; when they recur in the same location over the compositing period, false positives are likely to be reported.
 Longer compositing periods help minimize this.
-Please check reflectance imagery of dates contributing to composite to rule these out, if reported flood looks unusual or suspicious.</li>
+Please check reflectance imagery of dates contributing to composite to rule these out, if reported flood looks unusual or suspicious.
-<li>Terrain shadow false-positives: terrain shadows can create false-positives in mountains, generally only in wintertime.
-These are typically easy to identify due to their pattern (reflecting topography), and by comparison to reflectance imagery.</li>
+- Terrain shadow false-positives: terrain shadows can create false-positives in mountains, generally only in wintertime.
+These are typically easy to identify due to their pattern (reflecting topography), and by comparison to reflectance imagery.
-<li>Dark volcanic rock or soils: such areas can be identified as water, and thus will routinely show up as flood.</li>
+- Dark volcanic rock or soils: such areas can be identified as water, and thus will routinely show up as flood.
-<li>Springtime snow melt ponding on fields: such water can appear as pixellated flood across flat areas of agricultural fields.
+- Springtime snow melt ponding on fields: such water can appear as pixellated flood across flat areas of agricultural fields.
 Although this is unusual water, it is often very shallow, and not moving, and thus typically not a flood in the normal sense.
-Checking the reflectance imagery will typically show such areas on the edge of larger areas of snow extent, or, looking back in time, will show them recently covered by snow.</li>
+Checking the reflectance imagery will typically show such areas on the edge of larger areas of snow extent, or, looking back in time, will show them recently covered by snow.

 #### Spatial Coverage
 Non-polar global land areas (below 70 degrees latitude), comprising 223 10x10 degree tiles (see Figure 4 in [User Guide](https://earthdata.nasa.gov/files/MCDWD_UserGuide_RevA_08Mar2021.pdf) for included tiles).